ayotoasset/AdditiveCausalExpansion/README.md

 ```
 K_r(i,j) = sum_{l=1}^B K_{g_l}(x_i,x_j) b_l(z_i) b_l(z_j).
 ```
 This constitutes a proper covariance Mercer kernel (sum of a product of kernels) and we can use standard Gaussian process inference methods to obtain the posterior distribution, i.e. empirical Bayes.
-Note that the spline knots are fixed in number and location.
+Note that for spline expansions, the spline knots are fixed in number and location.

 ## Example
 ```